Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 PRACTICAL INFORMATION

-Church: ~ Sunday we attend Compassion Christian Church in Statesboro.
+Church: ~ Sunday we attend Compassion Christian Church in Statesboro, Cawana Rd.
 (Non-denominational Christian).
 We'd love you to join us! ~ There are also plenty of other denominations to choose from locally.

 Dining: We love "El Maguey" Mexican restaurant in Brooklet.
 Brooklet (5 miles) it also has Subway, China One and BBQ.
 Statesboro (12 miles) has most of the usual food chains and restaurants (Over 50 to choose from)

 Gas Stations: Closest is Leefield, 2 miles.
 Has diesel.
-Country prices.
+Higher price.
 Basic groceries.
 There are more gas stations in Brooklet and even more in Statesboro. ~ TIP: We use the "Gas Buddy" app for price checks, facilities and fuel type availability.

-Showers: ~ Planet Fitness gym, Statesboro (members).
+Showers: ~ Planet Fitness gym, Statesboro, NorthSide Dr (members).
 We use this membership while traveling nation wide.

 Trash: ~ Recycling center / dump approx 4 miles. ~ A sealed trash bag can be put in our green trash can provided, usually up by the barn.
 If confused, please ask us which one to use.